foucblg/AISearchEnginePOC/back-end/README.md

 python build_vector_db.py
 ```
 This script parses and embeds documents (PDFs, Word files, etc.) and saves them to a FAISS index for later querying.

+The current dataset is based on the document reclaiming-climate-justice.pdf (https://www.amnesty.org/en/documents/ior40/9530/2025/en/).
+The two others documents have been generated with MistralAI.

 ## 🏃 Run the API Server